- What are the best car insurance companies in Georgia for 2025?

 Which are the cheapest car insurance companies in Georgia?
 (Full coverage & liability)

 While USAA offers the cheapest auto insurance in Georgia, coverage isn’t available to all drivers.
-Auto-Owners has the cheapest full-coverage car insurance for all Georgia drivers, with average rates of $1,529 annually or $127 a month.
+Progressive has the cheapest full-coverage car insurance for all Georgia drivers, with average rates of $1,980 annually or $165 a month.

 Tip: Lower your GA premiumThe payment required for an insurance policy to remain in force.
 Auto insurance premiums are quoted for either 6-month or annual policy periods. by reducing coverage, increasing your deductibleThe deductible is the amount you pay out of pocket for a covered loss when you file a claim., and shopping for the lowest rates.